 Dental surgery and recovery

-If you've had dental surgery, you might have symptoms including pain, bleeding and swelling.
+If you have dental surgery, you might get side effects like pain, bleeding and swelling.

-There's a low risk of infection after dental surgery.
-You will not always be given antibiotics to take after surgery.
+There's a low chance of infection after dental surgery.
+We do not always give you antibiotics to take after surgery.

-You can avoid infection by looking after your mouth after surgery.
+You can avoid an infection by looking after your mouth after surgery.

-If you have stitches, these normally dissolve and you will not need to have them removed.
-It takes up to 2 weeks for them to dissolve.
+If you have stitches, these usually dissolve and you do not need to have them removed.
+It takes up to 2 weeks for the stitches to dissolve.

-If we use non-dissolving stitches these are removed at a follow-up appointment or by your local dentist or doctor.
+If we use stitches that do not dissolve, we remove them at a follow-up appointment.
+Otherwise, your local dentist or doctor removes the stitches.

-Brush your teeth as normal, but be gentle around the area you had treated.
+Brush your teeth as normal, but be gentle around the area that you had treated.

 Rinsing your mouth with salt water can lower the risk of infection.
 Do not do this until 8 hours after your treatment.

-From the day after your surgery, rinse your mouth with a glass of warm water containing 1 teaspoon of salt.
-Remember to spit the mouthwash out.
+From the day after your surgery, rinse your mouth with a glass of warm water that contains 1 teaspoon of salt.
+Remember to spit out the mouthwash.

 Do this 4 times a day, for 4 to 5 days after treatment.

-Do not rinse your mouth on the day of surgery as this might wash out the blood clot (a clump of blood that prevents too much bleeding) and delay healing.
+Do not rinse your mouth on the day of surgery.
+This might wash out the blood clot (a clump of blood that prevents too much bleeding) and delay healing.

 Signs of infection

-If you have a tooth removed (extraction) and you think there is an infection, the pain and swelling will usually get worse about 4 to 6 days after surgery.
+If you have a tooth removed (extraction), look for any signs of infection.
+The pain and swelling usually get worse about 4 to 6 days after surgery.

 If you have an infection, this can be treated with antibiotics.
-However, antibiotics can make the oral contraceptive pill less effective.
-If you are using the pill, you should use another form of contraception while taking antibiotics.
+However, antibiotics can make the contraceptive pill less effective.
+If you take the contraceptive pill, you need to use another type of contraception while on antibiotics.

-If you are concerned, contact the dental surgery department or your local dentist for more advice.
+If you are concerned, please contact the dental surgery department or your local dentist for more advice.

-It's normal to have some pain after your surgery.
-This is usually worse in the first 2 to 3 days, before it starts to get better.
+It's common to have some pain after your dental surgery.
+This is usually worse in the first 2 to 3 days and then starts to get better.

 Pain is different for each person.
-It will depend on the type of surgery you had, and how much pain you can tolerate.
+It depends on what type of surgery you had and how much discomfort you can tolerate.

-You can take painkillers, such as paracetamol or ibuprofen, which you can buy from a pharmacy or shop.
+You can buy painkillers, such as paracetamol or ibuprofen, from a pharmacy or shop.
 We do not automatically prescribe painkillers.

-Please follow the instructions given by your dental team, and in the leaflet that comes with the medicine.
+Please follow the advice that your dental team gives you and the instructions in the leaflet that comes with the painkillers.
 Do not take more than the recommended amount (dose).

-Having some blood in your saliva (spit) is normal for a few days after surgery.
+It is common to have some blood in your saliva (spit) for a few days after dental surgery.

-If bleeding occurs, use one of the gauze packs provided by your dental team has given you.
+If you have bleeding, use one of the gauze packs that your dental team has given you.
 A gauze is a surgical dressing made of loosely woven cotton.
 If you do not have a gauze, you can use a clean cotton handkerchief.

-Wet it lightly and place it over the area.
-Bite firmly for at least 10 minutes, or until the bleeding stops.
+Wet the gauze or handkerchief lightly and put it over the area.
+Bite firmly for at least 10 minutes or until the bleeding stops.

-After surgery, you might have swelling of the mouth.
+After dental surgery, you might have swelling of the mouth.
 This is common, even after simple procedures.
 You might be able to see the swelling outside the mouth and have some bruising.

 The swelling can appear in the first 48 hours after surgery.
 It usually lasts for 5 to 7 days before getting better.
-This is a normal part of the healing process and does not mean you have an infection.
+This is a normal part of the healing process and does not mean that you have an infection.

-This is a common problem, but it is more likely in people who smoke.
-There is also a higher risk of dry socket in people who take the contraceptive pill.
+Dry socket is a common problem, but it is more likely if you smoke or take the contraceptive pill.

-Dry socket can be treated by carefully washing the area, and having an antiseptic dressing put on.
-This dressing can be put on in the hospital, or by your local dentist.
+Dry socket can be treated by carefully washing the area and putting on an antiseptic dressing.
+We can put on the dressing in the hospital or your local dentist can do this.